 Goodwill Hunting is a UOW staff-run initiative that gives UOW students a leg up as they start their new year of study.
 It offers students the opportunity to pick up free household items to help set up your new lives, courtesy of generous household donations by UOW staff and the community.
-All the info you need for where, when, and how to claim items can be found here, but please mark 25 February 2022 in your calendar as the pickup date.
+All the info you need for where, when, and how to claim items can be found on the UOW Events calendar, but please mark 25 February 2022 in your calendar as the pickup date.

 A final sign-off for 2021

 This will be my final message to students for the year, as you start to switch off for the festive season.
 I want to send a big heartfelt thanks to each and every one of you for your dedication, resourcefulness, kindness and welcome.
 This was my first ride alongside you as Vice-Chancellor and despite the many difficulties thrown at us this year, we got through.
 It was incredible to witness the support you offered one another and the patience you showed toward your teachers and other University staff.
 Humans can be particularly good at adapting to change, and as a cohort, you really proved that.
 The months ahead will hopefully be restful, while also offering you the chance to continue making important connections with your peers, spend some time with loved ones and prepare for the year to come.
 We so look forward to welcoming you back in 2022.
 See you at CampusFest!